Privacy Policy

 International transfers of your information

 We may disclose and store your personal information with our database provider, which hosts our information in the US.
-In those circumstances we will ensure that the transfer of your personal information is carried out in accordance with applicable privacy laws and, in particular, that appropriate contractual, technical, and organisational measures are in place to ensure that any third party is committed to protecting your privacy and complying with a law or scheme which has the same or similar effect as the APPs or the GDPR.
+In those circumstances we will ensure that the transfer of your personal information is carried out in accordance with applicable privacy laws and, in particular, that appropriate contractual, technical, and organisational measures are in place to ensure that any third party is committed to protecting your privacy and complying with a law or scheme which has the same or similar effect as the APPs.

 Security, accuracy and storage of your personal information